Appa-kavi

-Kākunūri Appa-kavi was a Telugu language poet and grammarian from present-day southern India, noted for writing the Telugu grammar book Appakavīyamu (1656 CE).
+Kākunūri Appa-kavi (Telugu: కాకునూరి అప్పకవి) was a Telugu language poet and grammarian from present-day southern India, noted for writing the Telugu grammar book Appakavīyamu (1656 CE).
 He claims to have written the book at the instruction of the god Vishnu, based on a purported Sanskrit language work by the earlier poet Nannaya.

 Biography

 Appa-kavi belonged to a Brahmin family from Kakunur (near Mahbubnagar) in present-day Telangana.
 Unlike other notable contemporary or earlier Telugu poets, he did not have any royal patron: his family was apparently independently wealthy.
-His grandfather and father were scholars like him,and he describes his father Venganna as marata-brahma ("a second creator").
+His grandfather and father were scholars like him, and he describes his father Venganna as marata-brahma ("a second creator").
 The surviving parts of Appakavīyamu suggest that Appa-kavi had knowledge of Vedic sciences, astrology, Agama literature, poetics, linguistics, and philosophy.

 Several works are attributed to Appa-kavi, but all of these except two chapters of Appakavīyamu are now lost.
 The lost works attributed to Appa-kavi include Ambika-vadamu (a yakshagana) and Ananta-vrata-kalpa (a kavya).
 The 19th century scholar Chinnaya Suri connected himself to the lineage of Appa-kavi.